aimldl/envs-and-tools/programming_languages/java/INSTALL-Oracle_JDK_on_Ubuntu_18_04.md

 $ sudo apt update
 $ sudo apt install oracle-java11-installer-local
 ```
+Notice the last command is not `sudo apt install oracle-java11-installer` which is given in many Java installation tutorials.

 For details, refer to [New Oracle Java 11 Installer For Ubuntu, Debian Or Linux Mint (Using Local Oracle Java .tar.gz)](https://www.linuxuprising.com/2019/06/new-oracle-java-11-installer-for-ubuntu.html).

 As of 2020-08-07 (Fri), the installation command fails to work.